 So here I am doing some research for a new project.
-I turn on my computer; start typing various key words into Google: and in just a very few minutes I have a raft of articles, video clips, and images ready to use.
+I turn on my computer; start typing various keywords into Google: and in just a very few minutes I have a raft of articles, video clips, and images ready to use.
 It all seems so simple, but is it?
 Collecting the information is, but knowing what to do with it, not so much.

 I’m an adult who has been trained in how to use information that I find.
 I scan it, and if it’s something that I might need to use at all I save it and reread it in depth.
-I also need to be able to find creditable sources and cite them.
+I also need to be able to find credible sources and cite them.
 In school, this meant reading articles and books, taking notes on note cards and keeping a detailed bibliography.
 It raises the question for me, do kids still do this?
-Or has the Internet so changed things that they don’t’?
+Or has the Internet so changed things that they don’t?

 I know that people often say to me “the kids know more than me when it comes to technology.”
 As far as using devices, I would tend to agree.
 They can choose apps and download photos before I’ve pushed the “on” button.
 However, I don’t think that they necessarily have the skills needed to make decisions about the material they’ll find on the Internet.
 This is where I think teachers will always be necessary.
 They need to guide young minds and help them learn how to think and make informed decisions.